cloudfoundry-attic/lattice-release/docs/troubleshooting.md

 ### Increase `ltc`'s Timeout

-`ltc create` will wait up to one minute for your application to start.
-If this fails it may be that your Docker container is large and has not downloaded yet.
-You can set the `LATTICE_CLI_TIMEOUT` environment variable (in seconds) to instruct `ltc` to wait longer.
+`ltc create` will wait up to two minutes for your application(s) to start.
+If this fails, it may be that your Docker container is large and has not downloaded yet.
+You can pass the `--timeout`flag to instruct `ltc` to wait longer.
 Note that `ltc` does not remove your application when this timeout occurs, so your application may eventually start in the background.

 ### Increase Memory and Disk Limits

-By default, `ltc` applies a memory limit of 128MB and a disk limit of 1024MB to the container.
-If your process is exiting prematurely it may be attempting to consume more than 128MB of memory.
+By default, `ltc` applies a memory limit of 128MB to the container.
+If your process is exiting prematurely, it may be attempting to consume more than 128MB of memory.
 You can increase the limit using the `--memory-mb` flag.
-To turn off memory and disk limits set `--memory-mb` and `--disk-mb` to `0`.
+To turn off memory limits, set `--memory-mb` to `0`.

+> Disk limits are configurable via `ltc` but quotas are currently disabled on the Lattice cluster.

 ### Check the Application Logs